Kyle Allen (American football): 2021 season

 Washington placed an exclusive-rights free agent tender on Allen on March 10, 2021, which he signed on March 18.
 Allen played for the first time in the 2021 season during the Week 14 matchup against the Dallas Cowboys, in relief of Taylor Heinicke who left the game in the fourth quarter due to injury.
 In the 27–20 loss, Allen had four completions out of nine pass attempts for 52 yards to go along with 11 rushing yards and a lost fumble recovered by Dallas.
 On December 15, he was placed on the COVID-19 reserve list and placed back on the active roster nine days later.

 Houston Texans

 On March 23, 2022, Allen signed a one-year, $2.5 million contract with the Houston Texans.

 Following the team's Week 11 23–10 loss to the Commanders, Allen was named the team's starter over Davis Mills.
 He started the next two games against the Miami Dolphins and Cleveland Browns, respectively, before being benched in favor of Mills; in his two starts, Allen threw two touchdowns to four interceptions and lost a fumble that was returned for a touchdown.

-Buffalo Bills
+Buffalo Bills (first stint)

 On March 16, 2023, Allen signed a one-year contract with the Buffalo Bills.